Gibbs' Reflective Cycle: The Six Stages of Reflection Explained

 The flexibility and simplicity of Gibbs' Reflective Cycle make it widely applicable in various real-world scenarios, from personal situations to professional practice.

-For instance, Diana Eastcott, a nursing educator, utilized Gibbs' model to facilitate her students' reflection on their clinical practice experience.
-The students were encouraged to reflect on their clinical experiences, analyze their reactions and feelings, and construct an action plan for future patient interactions.
-This process not only enhanced their professional knowledge but also fostered personal growth and emotional resilience.
+For instance, Diana Eastcott, a nursing educator, utilised Gibbs' model to facilitate her students' reflection on their clinical practice experience.
+The students were encouraged to reflect on their clinical experiences, analyse their reactions and feelings, and construct an action plan for future patient interactions.
+This process not only enhanced their professional knowledge but also developed personal growth and emotional resilience.

 In another example, Bob Farmer, a team leader in a tech company, used Gibbs' Cycle to reflect on a project that didn't meet expectations.
 He guided his team through the reflective process, helping them identify areas for improvement and develop strategies for better future outcomes.